AtelesPaniscus/apl-exalt/README.md

     0 errors in 1(1) testcase files
 ```

-Otherwise you may get get anything from report that more tests have failed than there are cases to fail
+Otherwise you may get anything from a report that more tests have failed than there are cases to fail
 to an infinite loop as the GNU APL interpreter juggles exceptions deep within its bowels.

 I find this last behaviour obliges me to kill the APL interpreter from another command line.